 Project Directory Type in the default directory location for the Enterprise Architect project files you create.
 Web Home Type in the URL of the default home page to open when you click on the Home button in the internal web browser.
 Web Search Type in the URL of the default web page to open when you click on the Web Search button in the internal web browser.
-Web Mail Type in the email server address (http://xxxx/exchange/) for accessing email within Enterprise Architect, through the web browser.
+Web Mail Type in the email server address (http://xxxxx/exchange/) for accessing email within Enterprise Architect, through the web browser.
 Portal Guides When you select a PDF User Guide from the User Guide Portal, the system downloads the file from the Sparx Systems website.
 If you have stored the User Guides in a different location, type in either the local directory path or the URL of the website into which you have moved the files.
 Confirm Deletes The checkbox defaults to selected to display a confirmation prompt whenever you delete a model component.
 Only clear this checkbox to bypass the prompt if you are an experienced user and have taken other measures to identify and recover from accidental deletes.
 Allow Free Sorting Select the checkbox to allow you to manually reorganize elements within a Package regardless of element type, in the Browser window.
 Show Stereotypes The checkbox defaults to selected to display element and feature stereotype names as part of the object names in the Browser window.
 Deselect the checkbox to hide the stereotype names.
-Project Loading Strategy Click on the drop-down arrow and select the model loading behavior for project files; choose either: • 'Load on Demand' (Lazy Load) or 'Preload Entire Model' 'Load on Demand' does not load the full project view when you load a model; instead, only the parts that are necessary to display the visible portion of the tree are loaded.
+Project Loading Strategy Click on the drop-down arrow and select the model loading behavior for project files; choose either: 'Load on Demand' (Lazy Load) or 'Preload Entire Model' 'Load on Demand' does not load the full project view when you load a model; instead, only the parts that are necessary to display the visible portion of the Project Browser tree are loaded.
 This means that the model loads faster and you can begin work sooner, but at the expense of later small delays as the system loads specific portions of the model.
-For server connections, the 'Load on Demand' option is automatically set when the connection is created.
+Note: This option is only relevant for File based repositories (.EAP, .EAPX).
+Server based connections use the LazyLoad option defined in their connection to control their Project Loading Strategy, with the default being 'Load on Demand'.
+Cloud based connections only support the 'Load on Demand'.